wazo-platform/wazo-doc/source/administration/call_completion/call_completion.rst

 Call Completion
 ***************

-..
-XXX how should we name this feature ?
-CCSS ?
-Call Completion Supplementary Service ?
-Automatic recall ?

-The call completion feature in XiVO allow for a caller to be automatically called back when a called party has become available.
+The call completion feature (or CCSS, for Call Completion Supplementary Service) in XiVO allows for a caller to be automatically called back when a called party has become available.

+#.
 To illustrate, let's say Alice attemps to call Bob.
-Bob is currently on a phone call with Carol, though, so Bob rejects the call from Alice, and Alice hears a message saying that Bob is busy.
-Alice then dial \*40 to request call completion.
+#.
+Bob is currently on a phone call with Carol, though, so Bob rejects the call from Alice, and
+   Alice hears a message saying that Bob is busy.
+#.
+Alice then dials \*40 to request call completion.
+#.
 Once Bob has finished his phone call, Alice will be automatically called back.
+#.
 When she answers, Bob will be called on her behalf.

-..
-XXX ok, this is inspired from the CCSS doc on asterisk wiki... how should we underline this fact ?

 This feature has been introduced in XiVO in version 14.17.